Stabroek News

-The Stabroek News is a privately owned newspaper published in Guyana.
-It takes its name from Stabroek /'staebru:k/, the former name of Georgetown, Guyana.
+The Stabroek News was a privately owned newspaper published in Guyana.
+It took its name from Stabroek /'staebru:k/, the former name of Georgetown, Guyana.

+History

-It was first published in November 1986, first as a weekly but it later changed to a daily print newspaper.
+The Sabroek News was first published in November 1986, first as a weekly but it later changed to a daily print newspaper.
 The entry of the paper into the mass media in Guyana brought a new openness to the media environment in the country.

-It was founded by David DeCaires, who died on November 1, 2008.
+The paper was founded by David DeCaires, who died on November 1, 2008.
+On February 13, 2026, the paper announced it will cease.
+Isabelle and Brendan de Caires, the two main business shareholders, said mounting financial pressures and outstanding government debt led to the closure.
+Its last issues were released on March 15, 2026.

-Stabroek News is also the sole distributor of DirecTV Caribbean in Guyana.

-There has been some controversy as illegal distributors of DirecTV Caribbean in Guyana have not provided services to those who have paid for it.